-Ovia was aimed at a young, millennial audience and part of my role included writing product copy to ensure the design fit our voice.
+Ovia was aimed at a younger audience and part of my role included writing product copy to ensure the design fit our voice.
 For a medical app, Ovia was unique in how it spoke to its users.

 While we were collecting sensitive data, it was important to me that we keep it approachable.
 "Kiss and tell" is Ovia's way of asking if you've had intercourse that day.
 "What's up down there?" is how we ask a user to open up about her period.

-Scientific and medical accuracy were just as important as a user's emotional experience, so I focused a great deal on translating hard medical guidelines into understandable inputs (e.g. cervical fluid, cervix position) and testing this language with users to ensure their understanding was complete.
+Scientific and medical accuracy was just as important as a user's emotional experience.
+Therefore, I focused intensely on translating rigid medical guidelines into understandable inputs (e.g., cervical fluid, cervix position) and testing this language with users to ensure their understanding was complete.

 Ovia's key differentiator in a crowded period app market was its friendly, single-page data tracking experience.
-While very effective at capturing large amounts of data in one sitting, other users asked for the ability to customize the data they could log.
+However, while very effective at capturing large amounts of data in one sitting, other users asked for the ability to customize the data they could log.

-I worked with our engineering team to discuss how certain inputs could be templatized and standardized to allow the UI to be updated dynamically.
-By designing a more flexible inferface, we could give users and their healthcare providers more data entry options to customize according to their medical needs and lifestyles.
+I worked with our engineering team to discuss how specific inputs could be templatized to update the UI dynamically.
+By designing a more flexible interface, we could give users and their healthcare providers more data entry options to customize according to their medical needs and lifestyles.

-Customization and personalization was key to the app, which was designed to be inclusive of users of all kinds.
-Whether you're trying for the first time with no known medical issues (and no prior fertility knowledge), or you've been at it for a while struggling with infertility and miscarriage, or even if you're a same-sex couple pursuing in vitro fertilization, the app needed speak to you and have true utility for you.
-It was user stories like these, as much as the underlying fertility algorithm, that really drove the features of the app.
+Customization and personalization were critical to the app, which was designed to include users of all kinds.
+Regardless of whether users may have been trying for the first time, struggling with infertility and miscarriage, or same-sex couples pursuing in vitro fertilization, the app needed to speak to you and have real utility.
+User stories like these, as much as the underlying fertility algorithm, drove the app's design and functionality.

-Beyond creating options for generic inputs like buttons, text fields, and search boxes, the templates also helped us to entirely update how we collected some inputs in older versions of the app.
-Through in-person and remote user interviews, we knew some inputs were frustrating or cumbersome.
-This helped us replace sliders with simple numberpads for typing quantities quickly and precisely, and short dropdown/picker inputs with simple buttons to save users an extra tap.
-Another benefit of this process is that it served to realign the form and function of data collection across our separate iOS and Android apps as well.
+Beyond creating options for generic inputs like buttons, text fields, and search boxes, the templates also helped us entirely update how we collected some inputs in older app versions.
+For example, through in-person and remote user interviews, we knew some inputs were frustrating or cumbersome.
+This helped us replace sliders with simple number pads for typing quantities quickly and precisely and short dropdown/picker inputs with simple buttons to save users an extra tap.
+Another benefit of this process is that it served to realign the form and function of data collection across our separate iOS and Android apps.

-Because these changes would necessarily affect data collection in the other Ovia apps and in the future, creating and testing numerous wireframes and prototypes became invaluable in getting buy-in and feedback from not only users, but healthcare partners and engineers invested in maintaining the vast amount of user data in the fertility app.
+Because these changes would necessarily affect data collection in the other Ovia apps in the future, creating and testing numerous wireframes and prototypes became invaluable in getting buy-in and feedback across our users, healthcare partners, and engineers.

 The app's main timeline includes a pull-to-refresh animation of a sperm traveling to an ovum.